- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 Medicare Advantage in West Virginia

 Twenty-six percent of people with Medicare in West Virginia were enrolled in private Medicare Advantage plans in 2018.
-Nationwide, the average was 34 percent, so Medicare Advantage enrollment was a little less popular in West Virginia at that point than it was nationwide.
+Nationwide, the average was 34%, so Medicare Advantage enrollment was a little less popular in West Virginia at that point than it was nationwide.
 The other three-quarters of West Virginia’s Medicare beneficiaries had opted for coverage under Original Medicare.
-But by 2020, about 38 percent of West Virginia’s Medicare beneficiaries were enrolled in private Medicare Advantage plans; nearly catching up with the 40 percent nationwide average.
+But by 2022, about 47% of West Virginia’s Medicare beneficiaries were enrolled in private Medicare Advantage plans — virtually even with the 46% nationwide average.

 Medicare beneficiaries can switch from Medicare Advantage to Original Medicare or vice versa during the annual election period in the fall (October 15 through December 7), with coverage effective January 1.
 There is also a Medicare Advantage open enrollment period in the first quarter of the year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.